SPECIAL REPORT-Into the fog: How Britain lost track of the coronavirus

 "The resistance shocked me because of where it came from," she said.
 "I got lots of texts back saying: 'sorry I can't be involved, but good luck and it was nice talking to you.'"
 Behind that resistance, some involved feared, was a concern among senior health service managers that too much testing and too much tracing of the contacts of healthcare workers would have – at a time of acute crisis – resulted in too many key staff taking time off work to isolate for at least the seven days mandated by the government.

-But despite Crick's intensive lobbying to government ministers, NHS leaders and Selbie, the Public Health England chief, the testing programme was blocked, two sources with direct knowledge told Reuters.
-Public Health England and the NHS referred questions about Crick's offer to the health ministry, the Department of Health, which told Reuters: "There was no guidance or instruction to NHS trusts to limit their testing programmes to hospital admissions."
+But despite Crick's intensive lobbying to government ministers, NHS leaders and Selbie, the Public Health England chief, the testing program were blocked, two sources with direct knowledge told Reuters.
+Public Health England and the NHS referred questions about Crick's offer to the health ministry, the Department of Health, which told Reuters: "There was no guidance or instruction to NHS trusts to limit their testing programs to hospital admissions."
 Increased capacity meant testing could now be extended to asymptomatic staff, a spokesperson said.

 - READ MORE ON: